Deesaywhat/Sky-Orb-Collector_Gnana/README.md

 * Simple UI panels using A-Frame planes
 * Random spawn positions within a radius

-Output Format:
-Provide:
-1. Complete working HTML file
-2. Clearly structured code with comments
-3. Instructions on how to run the game
-4. Short explanation of how each part works

 Constraints:
 * No violence or blood
 * Keep gameplay simple and achievable